windsorrocker/windsorrocker.github.io/index.md

 ### <a name="sustainability"></a>Sustainability

 As an entirely timber product the Windsor rocker has always been made from sustainably sourced timber.
-From 2024 this will also be British with a Windsor Rockers provenance being directly traceable back to the estate from which the wood was grown.
-As corporate members of Woodland Heritage we are proud to support British Forestry  with the Knowledge that it will provide a well managed sustainable resource for the future and encourage you to support them too: Woodland Heritage
+From 2024 this is also entirely British with a Windsor Rocker's provenance being directly traceable back to the estate from which the wood was grown.
+As corporate members of [Woodland Heritage](https://www.woodlandheritage.org){:target="_new"} we are proud to support British Forestry with the knowledge that it will provide a well managed sustainable resource for the future.
+We encourage you to support them too.
+Woodland Heritage

 We use natural finishes and as few processes in their manufacture as possible.